Peanut Butter Pancakes with Raspberry Preserves Syrup

 Adaptations for this pancake recipe:

-- Syrup options: If raspberry isn’t your favorite, substitute strawberry, blueberry or blackberry preserves in place of the raspberry.
+Syrup options: if raspberry isn’t your favorite, feel free to use strawberry, blueberry or blackberry preserves instead.

-- Vegan option: Make these pancakes vegan by using a combination of 2 teaspoons baking soda and 2 teaspoons of white vinegar to replace the eggs.
+Vegan option: make these vegan by using a combination of 2 teaspoons baking soda and 2 teaspoons of white vinegar to replace the eggs.
 Of course, use non-dairy milk and oil on the pan.
 (I’ve read that a flax egg could work in an instance like this, as well as about 1/3 cup applesauce, but I have not tried either yet.)

 How to make Raspberry Pancake Syrup